The best of EcoWatch, right in your inbox. Sign up for our email newsletter!

 New Research Finds Plants Will Feast on Increased CO2, But Only Until 2100

-Scientists studying plants ability to gobble up carbon from the atmosphere have found that plants will offer protection from greenhouse gasses for another 80 years.
+Scientists studying plants' ability to gobble up carbon from the atmosphere have found that plants will offer protection from greenhouse gases for another 80 years.
 Beyond 2100, they are not sure if carbon levels will become so high that that plants will reach a breaking point where they can no longer remove carbon from the air, as Newsweek reported.

 The researchers note that the vital role trees play in absorbing carbon means preserving forests should be a global priority.
 The study by a Stanford-led team of scientists and published in the journal Nature Climate Change sought to predict whether or not trees will be able to absorb greenhouse gasses in the future at their current rate.